sumitjoshi23/manufacAssessment/README.md

 Each object contains data of several wines.
 The data is required to be used to plot the charts

-1. First Use Case: Scatter plot to made for "Color Intensity" against "Hue".
+1. First Use Case: Scatter plot to be made for "Color Intensity" against "Hue".
 Color intensity is used on the horizontal axis and Hue is on the vertical axis.

    A look at the scatter plot is shown below:
 ![image](https://user-images.githubusercontent.com/127792828/228679164-1460e266-7524-4002-b936-441ecd15b3b2.png)

-2. Second Use case: Bar chart to made for “Alcohol” against average of “Malic Acid” .
+2. Second Use case: Bar chart to made be for “Alcohol” against average of “Malic Acid” .
 Alcohol category is used on the horizontal axis and the average of Malic Acid is on the vertical axis.

    A look at the scatter plot is shown below: